jsbots/AutoFish/README.md

 For more detailed review you can watch [first video](https://www.youtube.com/watch?v=e0D5dBptQUg&ab_channel=olesgeras) and [second video](https://youtu.be/o1i_cgZzuHc).

-The bot doesn't use any vision libraries like OpenCV, it uses a more simple solution (and much faster): it analyzes the screen for condensed red colors and then sticks to them checking their position for changes.
+This is so called "pixel bot", it doesn't change anything in the processes memory nor use any vision libraries like OpenCV, it uses a more simple solution (and much faster): it analyzes the screen for condensed red colors and then sticks to them checking their position for changes.
 It moves with the bober while the bober slowly wobbles, but when the bobber is jerked, the bot sees this as a change of the color and understands it as time to hook.

 ## Warning :warning: